nmelentjevs/placeholder-alerts/README.md

     Options parameter should be an object of options:

     Options
-        none             Alert will be shown with default bell icon
+        none             Alert will be shown with default bell icon.
+Font size - 14px, color - red.

         iconClasses      String.
 Supply font-awesome icon classes to display an icon of your choice.